3. Domain-Driven Design – Domain Model

 Tips and Tricks

-Here are some additional tips on creating good domain models:
+Now that you understand DDD concepts, here are some tips on creating good domain models:

 - Avoid introducing software concepts when creating a domain model.
 This is not an exercise in software design or database design!
-The focus should be on understanding the business domain and the functional requirements of the system under development.
-As a consequence, the domain model should be created and owned jointly by product managers, designers, engineers, and other disciplines involved in the project.
+The focus should be on understanding the business domain and the functional requirements of the system you're developing.
+Therefore, the domain model should be created and owned jointly by product managers, designers, engineers, and other disciplines involved in the project.

 - The process of creating a domain model is very compatible with iterative practices.
-You don't have to create the entire domain model before moving into implementation.
+You don't have to create the entire domain model before building.
 It's probably good to start with a general idea of the various subject areas in your domain and then dive deep into specific areas as needed.

 - Domain-driven Design (DDD) is also compatible with Behavior-driven Development (BDD).
-While this article covers ubiquitous language and structural decomposition of a domain into entities and relationships, BDD focuses more on the behavior of these entities.
+While this article covers ubiquitous language and modeling a domain using entities and relationships, BDD focuses more on the behavior of these entities.
 Together, they complement each other.
-The behavior of a system cannot be described clearly until the terminology and structure is well understood.
+The behavior of a system cannot be described clearly without understanding the terminology and structure.

-- Do not cram your entire domain into one diagram.
-A diagram with hundreds of entities and relationships is not understandable by normal human beings!
+- Do not cram your entire domain model into one diagram.
+A diagram with hundreds of entities and relationships cannot be understood by normal human beings!
 Break it up into smaller subject areas.
-Remember the rule of Seven, Plus or Minus Two – limit the number of entities on your diagrams from 5 to 9!
+Remember the rule of Seven, Plus or Minus Two – limit the number of entities in your diagrams from 5 to 9!

 - Avoid crossing of relationships.
 If you can't draw your diagram without crossing relationships, it is probably too complex.
 Break it into smaller pieces.

 If you've gotten up to this section as a non-technical reader – fantastic!
-You have enough knowledge to start using domain modeling to try solving complex problems and business needs with your team.
+You have enough knowledge to start using domain modeling to solve complex business problems with your team.

-If you're an engineer, continue through the remaining sections to understand how to translate the domain model into a working implementation.
+If you're an engineer, continue through the remaining sections to understand how to translate your domain model into a working implementation.